KaijuanYuan/Graph-Query/README.md

 # install dependencies
 npm install

+# backend
+cd structSearch
+cd src
+python app.py
+//the version of python is 3.6.4

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8888
 npm run dev

 # build for production with minification